This article explains how to use the GAP Guardian app for iOS and Android.

 To connect the V.BTTN, make sure Bluetooth is enabled on your device and then tap Devices.
 If Bluetooth is not enabled, you will be reminded to enable it.
-Once enabled, tap the Scan button.
+Once enabled, tap the "Add Device" button then tap the "Scan" button.
 A list of available V.BTTNs will appear below.
 Tap on the device you wish to connect.
 The V.BTTN should beep and display a green light; the app will also display that it is connected to the V.BTTN.

 Once connected, you can optionally configure the button to perform a check-in via single, short tap.
 To do this, swipe the "Check in on short press" option.

 To perform a check-in via the V.BTTN, press the button for less than 3 seconds.

 To prevent the V.BTTN from flashing or making a noise, swipe the "Disable LED" and "Disable sound" options.